sindresorhus/conf/readme.md

 Type: `object`

-Top-level properties for the schema, excluding `properties` field.
+Root-level [JSON Schema keywords](https://json-schema.org/understanding-json-schema/reference) for the schema, such as `additionalProperties` or `patternProperties`.

+The `properties` keyword comes from the `schema` option.
+Do not put `properties` in `rootSchema`, as it will throw.

 Example: